nwisbeta/nhswales-frontend/CONTRIBUTING.md

-# Contributing to NHS.UK frontend
+# Contributing to NHS.Wales frontend

-Thank you for your interest in contributing to NHS.UK frontend, we really appreciate it.
+Thank you for your interest in contributing to NHS.Wales frontend, we really appreciate it.
 There are a number of ways that you can contribute – reporting bugs, fixing bugs, suggesting new components or writing documentation.

 We've compiled a list of contributing guidance to make it easier for you to contribute and to make sure you follow our guidelines for the project.